Temp1231112/BStf/untitled.md

 That’s what I think at the moment.

-Very worrying thoughts are popping up on my mind, one after the other.
-In a way it’s senseless, as it is just a normal wonderful day, the beach full of the people, all enjoying their time and their life, especially the children.
+Very worrying thoughts are popping up on my mind, one after another.
+In a way it’s senseless, as it is just a normal wonderful day, at the beach full of people, all enjoying their time and their life, especially the children.-

 And as thinking of that, trying to convince myself of my silly instincts fooling me, all of a sudden I get it.
 “Whatever, it’s my call now” I think.